AdaGold/weather-report/README.md

 For this project, there are no requirements around color schemes, font choices, or layouts.

-Note that applying styles with CSS is one of the many learning goals of this project -- it is not the central learning goal.
+Note that applying styles with CSS is one of many learning goals of this project -- it is not the central learning goal.
 You may enjoy being creative with styles, but we encourage you to not concern yourself with getting the styles perfect.
+Remember, you can always choose to continue working on styling after you've completed all functional requirements.

 However, _at a minimum_, your project must contain these elements: